 Sopa de pata, a hearty soup made from cow’s legs, tripe, yuca, chayotes, sweet corn, bananas, and green beans.

-A dessert of pure, pale home made Flan rinsed in caramelized syrup poured to a depth so that it can be spooned directly onto the tongue, which Susan loved doing.
+A dessert of pure, pale home made Flan rinsed in caramelized syrup poured deep enough so that it can be spooned directly onto the tongue, which Susan loved doing.

 There is a list of fruit shakes including tomate de arból, (Ecuadorian tree tomato).
 “In appearance, the fruit calls to mind a ruby teardrop; in flavor, an unpredictable marriage of passion fruit and pineapple, each trying to outdo the other in sweetness.”
 (NY Times).

 Take the 7 Train to 33 Street / Rawson, in Queens.